Fusion’s Neutron Hammer: The Impact on Design

 - Tritium breeding: Lithium in FLiBe breeds tritium under neutron bombardment.
 It means it can produce the tritium needed to fuel the fusion reaction.

-- Heat transfer medium: Operates efficiently at 700–900°C without high pressures.
+- Heat transfer medium: Operates efficiently at 700 to 900°C without high pressure.

 New Material Challenges Appear